 Students can request to be readmitted within three years after the last day of the semester in which the student withdrew once necessary documents are submitted and approved.
 Credits obtained before withdrawal will remain.
-A request for readmission and a 10,000 years application fee must be submitted to the Student Office along with a 13,000 yen readmission fee if accepted for readmission.
+A request for readmission and a 10,000 year application fee must be submitted to the Student Office along with a 13,000 or 20,000 year readmission fee (depending on the year of admission) if accepted for readmission.
 Students accepted for readmission must pay one semester's tuition in full before being admitted.

 Please note that students expelled from the University cannot be readmitted.